-This matter should be addressed to create an equal pay circumstance.
-Gender differences should not be a factor that causes unfair wages for any job.
+Authorities must address matters like these to create an equal pay circumstance, as gender differences should not be a factor that causes unfair wages for any job.

 Level of Education’s Impact on Salary

-Your level of education influences how much you will earn as a graphic designer.
-Someone who has a high school diploma would be paid differently than someone who has a postgraduate degree specializing in visual communication design.
+As a graphic designer, your level of education influences how much you will earn.
+If you are someone with a high school diploma, you will be paid differently than someone who has a postgraduate degree specializing in visual communication design.

 Salaryexplorer.com explains how your background might impact your salary as a graphic designer.
 Let’s take a look at the explanation below!